marioroy/mandelbrot-python/README.md

-mandel_queue.py   - Run parallel using a queue for IPC mandel_stream.py  - Run parallel using a socket for IPC mandel_parfor.py  - Run parallel using Numba's parfor loop mandel_ocl.py     - Run on the CPU or GPU using OpenCL mandel_cuda.py    - Run on the GPU using CUDA
+mandel_queue.py   - Run parallel using a queue for IPC mandel_stream.py  - Run parallel using a socket for IPC mandel_parfor.py  - Run parallel using Numba's parfor loop mandel_ocl.py     - Run on the CPU or GPU using PyOpenCL mandel_cuda.py    - Run on the GPU using PyCUDA mandel_kernel.py  - Run on the GPU using cuda.jit

 $ python3 mandel_queue.py -h
 $ python3 mandel_queue.py --shortcuts